Developments of initial data on big bang singularities for the Einstein-nonlinear scalar field equations: Sequence of approximate solutions

 where $i$, $k$ and $\ell$ are distinct (no summation on $i$), and

 \end{lemma}

 \begin{remark} The assumptions on the time derivatives are only necessary to obtain the conclusions for the time derivatives.
-So if we only knew the assumptions to hold for the spatial derivatives, then we would still obtain the conclusions for the spatial derivatives. \end{remark}
+So, if we only knew the assumptions to hold for all $m$ and $r \leq R$, then we would still obtain the conclusions for all $m$ and $r \leq R$. \end{remark}

 \begin{proof} For this proof, let $i$, $k$ and $\ell$ denote fixed indices, so that there is no summation over them when they are repeated.
-We have
+First, note that our assumptions on the $E_i$ and the $\eta^i$ imply